Pusty/pqc/docs/src/lecture.md

 - Hash-based
 - Multivariant-based

-Most of the schemes currently in the process of standardization are Lattice based.
+Most of the schemes currently in the process of standardization are Lattice-based.

 ## LWE